Amir Hossein Rabii: Career and activities

 Rabii was a fighter pilot on the F-84G Thunderjet, F-86 Sabre, F-5A Freedom Fighter and later on the F-4 Phantom II.
 After returning to Iran he contributed to the foundation of the acrobat team in the air force, named the Golden Crown, in 1958.
 He served as the commander of the first fighter base in Tehran.

-He was the commander of the Tactical Air Command in Shiraz until 1976.
+Rabii was the commander of the Tactical Air Command in Shiraz until 1976.
 He served as commander in chief of Imperial Iranian Air Force (IIAF) from Spring 1976 to 1979 with the rank of lieutenant general.
 He succeeded Fazael Tadayon in the post.
 When he was in command, there were forty-eight thousand men in the air force.
 Barry Rubin, a veteran Middle East expert, described him as possibly "the most able officer in the top circles of the armed forces."

 In August 1978, Rabii indirectly urged Moshe Dayan, the foreign minister of Israel, to meet the Shah, Mohammad Reza Pahlavi, and to tell him the increasing tension in Iran.
 Rabii complained that the Shah had been ignoring his and others' remarks.
 The visit was paid by Dayan in the following days.

 In the military cabinet formed by Gholam Reza Azhari Rabii served as an acting minister of housing briefly from November to December 1978.
 However, Hassan Toufanian, deputy defense minister, and Rabii did not cooperate with Azhari arguing that the prime minister had assigned mostly army officers as cabinet members.
 In addition, both Toufanian and Rabii tended to carry out a coup to stabilize the turmoil in the country, but their idea was not backed by other senior military officials, including General Abbas Gharabaghi.
 Rabii himself was not so enthusiastic to materialize his hardliner views without getting support from the Shah.

 Rabii was one of the military officials who met Robert Huyser, the deputy commander of US forces in Europe, during the latter's visit to Iran from 4 January to 3 February 1979.
 Three days before leaving the country on 13 January, the Shah told all commanders, including Rabii, that they should support the government of Shapour Bakhtiar.
 Following the 1979 revolution clashes occurred between supporters of Ayatollah Khomeini and people loyal to the Shah regime.
 Rabii instructed his men not to kill anyone on the other side.
 When Prime Minister Bakhtiar ordered him to bomb the arms factory in central Tehran, he refused to carry out this order.
 Rabii did not support the revolution, but a significant portion of the air force cadets and young skilled military technical personnel did.

 Ayatollah Khomeini asked Rabii to submit his resignation at his residence, and he submitted it there.
 Saeid Mahdioun replaced Rabii as commander of the air force.